It always pierced like a knife to the heart.

 Just as mothers and fathers give you life, both help in their own ways to prepare you for living it.
 I was fortunate to grow up with both a father and a mother in-house.
 Without my dad, I’d be half the person I am today.
 When I was a child, he taught me the proper way to hold a bat, grip a golf club, cast a fishing line, and roll up a sleeping bag.
 From him, I learned how to keep score at a baseball game, and how not to coordinate clothing.
 To this day, I can hear him telling me that it’s a sin to waste ketchup and syrup by pouring great puddles of it on my food.

-As I grew, he taught me how to solder, paint, lay tile, and wallpaper.
+As I grew, he taught me how to solder, paint, lay tile, and put up wallpaper.
 He’s the reason I know the difference between a socket wrench and a crescent wrench.
 He is why I can pour a beer perfectly, and know the words to the Steelers Fight Song.
 My dad taught me how to make a fist so, if need be, I could defend myself.
 He also taught me when not to fight.
 When I was a teen, he taught me that you don’t run out the door when a date pulls up in front of the house and honks his horn.
 From him I learned that guys give you as much respect as you give yourself.

 My father taught me the value of a dollar, the value of charity, and the value of life.
 When my teenage brother banged up the car for the third time, instead of screaming about the damage, he only asked if my brother was hurt.
 He showed me how to keep promises and stick to my commitments.
 He taught me to go to church, to school, to work, to the nursing home, and to the funeral home, even when I really felt like going elsewhere.